exeter-matthew-wakeling/astro_stacking/README.md

 ```
 java StitchBayer project_pgm.pto <output_prefix> -black <dark_directory>/*.pgm -flat <flat_directory>/*.pgm -flatdark <flatdark_directory>/*.pgm -threads <number of CPU cores> -C <red> <blue>
 ```
 Replacing all the relevant bits in that command.
 The software will name all its output files starting with the output prefix.
 Use the \<red\> and \<blue\> numbers that you determined a couple of sections earlier.
 This may take some time.
 The software memory-maps all of the input PGM files, and maps them onto the output in a single step, so there are no intermediate mapped images.
 The software will produce two output files - the first is `\<output_prefix\>_sourceCount.pgm` which is a greyscale image where the brightness is how many source images were used.
-The second is `\<output_prefix\>_image.pfm` which is a 3-channel 32-bit floating point image.
+The second is `\<output_prefix\>_image.pfm` which is a 3-channel 32-bit floating point image in a similar format to PNM.

 ### Tone-mapping the result
 We need to determine the best amount of light pollution to subtract from the image.
 To do this, run: